Noblesville, Indiana courtroom where D.C. Stephenson was tried and convicted of murder.

 The Crime

-On March 15, Madge returned to her home around 10 P.M. after a date.
+On March 15, 1925, Madge returned to her home around 10 P.M. after a taking a spin in the country with an old friend.
 When she arrived, her mother told her that D.C.
 Stephenson's secretary had called with an important message while she was out, and that she should return the call.
-Stephenson answered.
+Stephenson answered her call.
 He told Madge that he was leaving for Chicago and had to see her about something "very important" before he left.
 Stephenson told her to expect one of his bodyguards to stop by her house shortly to escort her to his house.
 Madge, wearing a black velvet dress and a coat, walked out the door into the late winter night with a man she had never seen.
 His name, she would learn later, was Earl Gentry.

-After boarding the train at Union Station, Stephenson and Gentry led at once into a drawing room.
-Soon after the trained pulled out of Indianapolis, Stephenson grabbed the bottom of Madge's dress and pulled it over her head and she tried unsuccessfully to fight him away.
+After boarding the train at Union Station, Stephenson and Gentry led her at once into a drawing room.
+Soon after the train pulled out of Indianapolis, Stephenson grabbed the bottom of Madge's dress and pulled it over her head and she tried unsuccessfully to fight him away.
 Soon Stephenson stripped her naked and shoved her into the lower berth.
 He attacked her viciously.
+He tried to penetrate her.
 He chewed her all over her body; bit her neck and face; chewed her tongue; chewed her breasts until they bled and chewed her back, her legs, and her ankles.
+Madge passed out.

 Indiana Klan wedding photo